VSA Playwright Discovery Program Competition

-Young writers with and without disabilities are encouraged to submit a one-act script of any genre.
+Young writers with disabilities are encouraged to submit a 'ten-minute script' of any genre.
 Entries may be the work of an individual student or a collaboration by a group of up to five students.
 The competition has three divisions: grades 6-7, grades 8-9, and grades 10-12 (or equivalents).
 A panel of theater professionals selects division winners.

 One winning script is chosen in the Primary and Junior Divisions (grades 6-7 / ages 11-13 and 8-9 / ages 13-15 respectively).
-Winners in these divisions will receive $500 for arts programs at their schools.
+Winners will be featured in the press and on the Kennedy Center website.

 VSA Playwright Discovery Professional Development Intensive

-In the Senior Division (grades 10-12 / ages 15-18 ), a select number of applicants are chosen as winners and brought to the Kennedy Center in Washington, D.C. for the VSA Playwright Discovery Professional Development Intensive, which includes professional development activities, such as playwriting workshops, roundtable discussions, and staged concert readings.
+In the Senior Division (grades 10-12 / ages 15-18 ), a select number of applicants are chosen as winners and brought to the Kennedy Center in Washington, D.C. for the VSA Playwright Discovery Professional Development Intensive, which includes professional development activities, such as playwriting workshops, and roundtable discussions.

 Questions about the VSA Playwright Discovery Competition can be sent to firstname.lastname@example.org.